 Its only purpose was to cover the insulation and electrical outlet.
 This three-sided cover took up so much space that we couldn’t really use the cabinet for anything else.

-Since it matched the insides of all the other cabinets and drawers, it would be a waste to just through it away!
+Since it matched the insides of all the other cabinets and drawers, it would be a waste just to throw it away!
 What could I use it for?
 Extra shelves?
 No. Cutlery dividers?
 Maybe.
 A spice drawer organizer?
 Yes!

 Planning a Basic Design